 Vintage Objects

-Vintage fashion and items like typewriters, old cameras or cars can evoke a sense of nostalgia.
+vintage fashion and items like typewriters, old cameras, or cars.
+They can evoke a sense of nostalgia.

 Skulls and Bones